Custom-Roles-for-TTT/TTT-Custom-Roles/CONVARS_BETA.md

 // Swapper
 ttt_swapper_respawn_health                  100     // What amount of health to give the swapper when they are killed and respawned ttt_swapper_weapon_mode                     1       // How to handle weapons when the Swapper is killed.
 0 - Don't swap anything.
 1 - Swap role weapons (if there are any).
 2 - Swap all weapons. ttt_swapper_notify_mode                     0       // The logic to use when notifying players that a swapper is killed.
 0 - Don't notify anyone.
 1 - Only notify traitors and detective.
 2 - Only notify traitors.
 3 - Only notify detective.
-4 - Notify everyone. ttt_swapper_notify_sound                    0       // Whether to play a cheering sound when a swapper is killed ttt_swapper_notify_confetti                 0       // Whether to throw confetti when a swapper is a killed ttt_swapper_killer_health                   100     // What amount of health to give the person who killed the swapper.
+4 - Notify everyone ttt_swapper_notify_sound                    0       // Whether to play a cheering sound when a swapper is killed ttt_swapper_notify_confetti                 0       // Whether to throw confetti when a swapper is a killed ttt_swapper_killer_health                   100     // What amount of health to give the person who killed the swapper.
 Set to "0" to kill them